Nurture Fostering Limited Logo

 Children are able to develop and practice skills to build and maintain positive relationships, be assertive and to resolve conflicts positively.
 Children are encouraged to take responsibility for their behaviour in a way that is appropriate to their age and abilities.
 Foster carers respect the child's privacy and confidentiality, in a manner that is consistent with good parenting.

-All foster carers receive training in positive care and control of children, including training in de-escalating problems and disputes.
+All foster carers receive training in positive care and behavioural support of children, including training in de-escalating problems and disputes.

 All foster placements will have clear, consistent and fair boundaries, to enable children to feel safe, encouraged and appropriately rewarded, to help ensure that they will thrive and do well and to contribute to a feeling of well-being and security for children.